WhateverItWorks/my-session-open-group-server-docker/README.md

 ### CLI

-With the server running in the background (e.g. using systemd), you can run the following commands to perform various operations:
+With the server running in the background (e.g. using docker -d), you can run the following commands to perform various operations:

 | Command                                 | Effect                            |
 | --------------------------------------- |:---------------------------------:|